George's Schoolhouse Raid

 The George's Schoolhouse Raid was a Confederate partisan raid led by local guerrilla John Mobberly on the Union garrison at Lovettsville in Loudoun County, Virginia on January 17, 1865, during the American Civil War.
 The raid was tactically inconclusive.
 After surprising the sleeping garrison, the Confederates were driven away by superior force, taking with them only a few horses and prisoners.
-The raid is notable for being the last partisan action in Loudoun County involving Elijah V. White's 35th Battalion of Virginia Cavalry.
+The raid is notable for being the last partisan action in Loudoun County involving Elijah V. White's 35th Virginia Cavalry Battalion.

 Background

 At the end of 1864, the beginning of a very cold winter was setting in over northern Virginia.
 Colonel Elijah V. White and his 35th Battalion of Virginia Cavalry were in winter quarters with the Confederate army in the Shenandoah Valley, watching their rations dwindle.
 White, facing the desertion and starvation of his ranks, managed to obtain permission to take the 35th back home to Loudoun County so that he might try to obtain forage and resume partisan activities against the Federal army occupying the county.
 The Federals too were settling into winter quarters, though with far greater rations and prospects for the spring campaign season.
-Around Christmas 1864, Col. Thomas C. Devin's cavalry brigade from the Harpers Ferry garrison, who regularly patrolled Loudoun, made camp northwest of the Unionist village of Lovettsville in the vicinity of George's Schoolhouse, just east of the Short Hill Mountain.
+Around Christmas 1864, Col. Thomas Devin's cavalry brigade from the Harpers Ferry garrison, who regularly patrolled Loudoun, made camp northwest of the Unionist village of Lovettsville in the vicinity of George's Schoolhouse, just east of the Short Hill Mountain.

-Upon returning to the county on January 3, 1865, White and his men witnessed the devastation in the Loudoun Valley from Phil Sheridan's Burning Raid and the toll from Federal incursions in the county.
+Upon returning to the county on January 3, 1865, White and his men witnessed the devastation in the Loudoun Valley from Philip Sheridan's Burning Raid and the toll from Federal incursions in the county.
 A little more than a week later, on January 12, members of the 35th were attending a party in Hillsborough, when they were surprised by the Unionist Loudoun Rangers, leaving one dead and two captured.
 Colonel White became convinced not to spend the winter in the midst of the enemy without taking action.
 The Federals were wholly unable to disrupt communication between the partisan groups operating in the county, and White was able to bring together a raiding party of 80 or so men composed of members of the 35th, Mosby's Rangers and John Mobberly's independent command.